Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Info Help.md

 >**Guild Banner**
 * See the server's banner.
 * **NOTE:** If the server doesn't have a banner, it will return with a footer text only.
-If the server is not boosted to level 2, it will return with an error.
 * Aliases: guildbanner, serverbanner, gbanner, sbanner

     Example: `j!gbanner`